complexjs/complex-scripting/README.md

 # complex-scripting
-Module to enabled scripted behaviour to entities in the complex-engine
+Module to enabled scripted behaviour to entities in the complex-engine.
+This can be very useful to avoid writing a lot of components and systems if you want to do only small tasks.
+One of those tasks could be advance the rotation of an object.

 ## install
 `npm install complex-scripting --save`